 You don’t need a barbell to perform deadlifts.
 A set of dumbbells can allow you to perform the same movement with the same benefits.

 To do the dumbbell deadlift, set the dumbbells in front of your feet on the floor.
-Hinge forward and squat down towards the dumbbells.
+Hinge forward and squat down toward the dumbbells.
 Grasp them firmly and run them along the front of your legs as you move upwards and return to standing.

 Then, inhale and move the dumbbells back to the ground with control.
 You can perform this motion by bending the knees or keeping your legs straight to stretch your hamstrings.
 Just be sure to keep your spine straight and move with control.

 Tips for Performing Dumbbell Deadlifts

 With this variation, you use a trap bar to switch up the positioning of your hands.
 This allows your quads to take on a bigger role.
 It also takes some of the pressure off your lower back, making it ideal for those who have back problems when deadlifting with a barbell.

 Load your weight on the trap bar and stand inside.
 With your arms at your sides and feet shoulder-width apart, squat down and firmly grab the trap bar handles.
 Exhale as you return to standing, raising the trap bar slowly.